Tuesdays, 7:00-9:00 PM | January 14 – May 5, 2020

 Given how busy people are in the 21st Century, and how reluctant people often are to sign up for on-going classes, we are launching a new and exciting adult education opportunity: Concierge Learning.
 You determine what you’d like to study and the rabbi will prepare a personal, private, one-on-one lesson for you.
 If you’d like to add an additional session, you can; if you’d like to invite someone else to join you for the session(s), you can.

-This opportunity will begin following the High Holy Days.
 Contact Rabbi Zari directly at email@example.com if you’d like to learn something with her.

 SHARE YOUR KNOWLEDGE